nipunn1313/nipunn1313.github.io/README.md

 # Work

 I'm a software engineer at [Convex](https://convex.dev/).
-We're making a backend for building serverless frontend reactive apps that has an easy to use subscription interface.
-It's been a ton of fun working up and down the stack with a great crew of humans.
+We're making a serverless persistence for building frontend reactive apps.
+Easy subscription interface.
+No backend management.
+It's been a ton of fun working up and down the stack with a great crew of humans trying to change how we think about servers.
 I've been there since Nov, 2021.

 I maintain [mypy-protobuf](https://github.com/dropbox/mypy-protobuf)